 - 10 ounces Mexican cheese blend – Use any melty cheeses like Asadero Chihuahua, even cheddar or Moterrey Jack work great

 - Salt and pepper to taste

-- Make a quick salsa for topping by combining tomato, jalapeno and juice from half a lime to a bowl.
+- Make a quick salsa for topping by combining tomato, jalapeno, juice from half a lime and salt to taste to a bowl.
 Mix well and set aside.

-- Heat a 7-inch pan (I used a cast iron pan) to medium heat and add chorizo.
+- Heat a 10-inch pan (I used a cast iron pan) to medium heat and add chorizo and onion.
 Cook about 6-7 minutes, or until cooked through.
 Remove and set aside.

-- Add cheese over the top and stir until melted.
+- Stir in the cheese a bit at a time until melted.
 It will melt fairly quickly.

-- Remove from heat and top with quick salsa, diced avocado, chopped green onion and a few squeezes from the remaining half a lime.
+- Remove from heat and top quickly with salsa and a few squeezes from the remaining half a lime.

 How to Roast Poblano Peppers

 - Set oven to broil.
 Lightly oil the poblano peppers and broil them about 10 minutes, then flip and broil another 10 minutes, or until the skins blacken and bubble up.
 Alternatively, you can roast them directly over an open flame, rotating often, until the skins char and flake.